Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Alberta Environment and Protected Areas has published the Borrow Pits on Public Lands Operational Guidance Fact Sheet outlining operational information on the application process for surface material dispositions issued by the AER.
 The Fact Sheet can be found here:

 Additional resources can be found on the AER’s website or by contacting the AER’s Customer Contact Centre:

 Changes to the Master Schedule of Standards and Conditions

 On April 15, 2021 there were changes made to the Master Schedule of Standards and Conditions (MSSC).

 Further information can be found at:

-Sand & gravel program review
+Sand and gravel program review

 Surface material extraction is necessary to build our infrastructure and will continue to play an essential role in Alberta’s future.
-Pit operations are regulated by Alberta Environment and Parks and produce surface materials such as sand and gravel with a small number producing marl and clay.
+Pit operations are regulated by Alberta Environment and Protected Areas and produce surface materials such as sand and gravel with a small number producing marl and clay.
 These surface materials are important non-renewable resources for Alberta’s economy and are found on public and private land.
 Extracting these materials must balance the economic and public benefits for Albertans while upholding high environmental standards to maintain biodiversity and healthy aquatic and terrestrial ecosystems.